Skip to content

 );

-1. The format is optional but you should specify one to avoid implicit convertions.
+1. The format is required to avoid implicit convertions.

 The at method returns the Maybe<PointInTime> type to make sure you always handle the case the $string is invalid.